Clan Rising

 Where does the Davitt family come from?

-Notable bearers of the Davitt name include Michael Davitt (1846–1906), founder of the Irish National Land League.
+The best-known bearer of the Davitt name is Michael Davitt (1846–1906), founder of the Irish National Land League.
+Their life and connection to the family are profiled in full on the dedicated champion page.

 Is Mac Dáibhéid the same family as Davitt?